Independent reference. Not affiliated with any vendor mentioned on this site.

 Is Exabeam UEBA worth the premium?

 For insider-threat-heavy and privileged-access-monitoring use cases, yes.
-Exabeam's UEBA depth (built around the legacy Stellar Cyber and original Exabeam analytics engines) remains best-of-class in 2026.
+Exabeam's UEBA depth, built on its original behavioural analytics engine, remains best-of-class in 2026.
 For organisations whose detection content is built around traditional rule-based correlation, the UEBA premium can be hard to justify; Splunk Enterprise Security plus a community UEBA app frequently delivers comparable signal at lower cost.
 The decision turns on whether behavioural analytics is genuinely the binding constraint.

-On product positioning, yes; on pricing model, less directly than the marketing suggests.
-LogRhythm prices on Messages Per Second (MPS), which favours quiet, high-fidelity log sources.
+Since the July 2024 merger, both product lines sit inside the same company (the combined entity operates as Exabeam), but they remain distinct products on different meters.
+LogRhythm Axon prices on Messages Per Second (MPS), which favours quiet, high-fidelity log sources.
 Exabeam Nova prices on monitored users plus sources plus modules, which favours large analyst-attention environments where UEBA does the work.
-The two vendors win in different shaped buyers; the head-to-head price-shop narrative misses that the meter mismatch makes apples-to-apples comparisons largely meaningless.
+They suit differently shaped buyers, and the meter mismatch makes apples-to-apples comparisons largely meaningless; for most buyers the question is now which line in the combined portfolio fits, not which vendor to pick.

 Updated 2 May 2026